-Detail Amount Pupil premium funding allocation this academic year £6380 Recovery premium funding allocation this academic year £2000 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £1207 Total budget for this academic year £9587 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year
+Detail Amount Pupil premium funding allocation this academic year £1455 per pupil.
+(1 pupil = 7/12 th of funding) £6668.75 Recovery premium funding allocation this academic year £2000 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £8730 Funding for additional children will not be received until the next academic year.